rems-project/lem/doc/backend_tex.md

 - the definition of a function `myfun` generates a macro `\LEMmyfun`
 - the definition of a type `mytype` generates a macro `\LEMTypeMytype`
 - the definition of a relation `myrel` generates a macro `\LEMmyrel`
-- val-specification of a function `myfun` generates a macro `\LEMValspecMyfun`
+- a val-specification of a function `myfun` generates a macro `\LEMValspecMyfun`

-Other entities like declarations, class definitions etc. do not get predictable names currently.
+Other entities like declarations, class definitions etc. do not currently get predictable names.
 Please have a look at the content of the `...-use_inc.tex` or `...-inc.tex` file to figure out the generated name for these.

 If the names of macros derived by the scheme above clash, a number is added at the end.
 Because LaTeX does not allow digets in macro names, these numbers are expressed as English words.
-Name clashes happen, if there are several definitions of a function, which sometimes happens since you might prefer a different definition depending on the target.
-If having a val-specification for a function `myfun`, as well as a OCaml specific, a HOL and Isabelle specific and Coq specific one, these generates the macros `\LEMValspecMyfun`, `\LEMmyfun`, `\LEMmyfunZero`, `\LEMmyfunOne`, `\LEMmyfunTwo`.
+Name clashes happen if there are several definitions of a function, which sometimes happens since you might prefer a different definition depending on the target.
+If there is a val-specification for a function `myfun`, as well as an OCaml-specific, a HOL and Isabelle-specific and Coq-specific one, these generates the macros `\LEMValspecMyfun`, `\LEMmyfun`, `\LEMmyfunZero`, `\LEMmyfunOne`, `\LEMmyfunTwo`.

 ### LaTeX Macro Usage
-By default, macros print there full definition without any preceding comment, but with a LaTeX `label` that allows referring to that definition.
-The generated LaTeX macros accept an optional argument though, that changes this behaviour.
+By default, macros print their full definition without any preceding comment, but with a LaTeX `label` that allows referring to that definition.
+The generated LaTeX macros accept an optional argument that changes this behaviour.
 So, for example `\LEMmyfun` prints the definition of the function `myfun`, whereas `\LEMmyfun[name]` prints only the type-set name of `myfun`.
 There are the following arguments available:

 - `default` same as not providing an argument, alias for `def`